Equator Principles (EPs)

 In December 2018, the EPA released a summary report of the initial round of stakeholder feedback on the EPs and review process that mentioned many of our concerns.
 The EPA released the latest draft of the EPs for public comment in June 2019.
 In August 2019, Accountability Counsel and 78 global partners submitted a joint statement to the EPA.
 The submission noted that the EPs’ reliance on project-level grievance mechanisms was insufficient to ensure accountability and urged the EPA to develop a central accountability mechanism that could receive complaints stemming from an EPFI’s failure to adhere to the EPs.
 More information about the review process and the latest draft can be found here.
 The final version of EP4 will be released in late 2019.

 Outreach to EPFIs

 Accountability Counsel continues to seek new opportunities to work with EPFIs individually to develop new robust and effective mechanisms.
-As a result of advocacy from Accountability Counsel and other civil society partners, the Export-Import Bank of the United States (EXIM), an EPFI, created the Environmental and Social Project Information and Concerns Form.
-The portal is a promising development and a step toward greater accountability at EXIM.
-We are continuing to work with EXIM to move the portal towards being a robust accountability mechanism.
+Accountability Counsel is a member of the external stakeholder working group advising the multinational bank ANZ as it reviews and strengthen its human rights policies and processes.
+As a part of this review, ANZ is developing a grievance mechanism for communities.
+Further, as a result of advocacy from Accountability Counsel and other civil society partners, the Export-Import Bank of the United States (EXIM), an EPFI, created the Environmental and Social Project Information and Concerns Form.

 - Past Advocacy